Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 • on vacation

-• when they finally rest
+• when they finally sit still

-That can feel confusing and unfair.
+That can feel confusing, and honestly, unfair.

 When things slow down, your nervous system finally has space to speak.

-That doesn’t mean rest is bad.
+That doesn’t mean rest is the problem.

 It means your body hasn’t felt safe enough to rest before.